knode/node-meatspace/README.md

 This project is to encourage and promote real world in-person events by/for the node.js community.

-The [issue tracker](https://github.com/mikeal/node-meatspace/issues) is used as a message board.
-If you have some ideas about in-person events or want to put something together in your area please create a new issues.

 If you're interested in sharing events in your area and how they're being run, please consider submitting a pull request to [knode.io](https://github.com/knode/meetups).
 These projects are partnering to provide a comprehensive view of Node.js events happening at the local user group level and larger conference scale.

 ## Calendar